skalarock/dotfiles/README.md

 # dotfiles

-A collection of my personal dotfiles.
+A collection of dotfiles to save time with configuration after fresh install.
+The dotfiles should be added into $HOME directory.